sooriyaarachchi/pybites.github.io-src/content/codechallenge55.md

 ### More ideas

-Of course it does not have to be centered around books, it can be any other way you like to plan your learning.
+Of course it does not have to be centered around books, it can be any other way you like to plan your #100DaysOfCode.
 As long as you return the required JSON.

 Other ideas that come to mind:

-* Set out your plan in a Google sheet and parse that
+* Set out your plan in a Google sheet and parse that,
-* Make a curriculum pointing to various Lynda/Safaribooks/Pluralsight courses and try to make a daily task list scraping those sites
+* Make a curriculum pointing to various Lynda/Safaribooks/Pluralsight courses and try to make a daily task list scraping those sites,
-* Make a curriculum parsing one or more (Pycon) YouTube feeds
+* Make a curriculum parsing one or more (Pycon) YouTube feeds,
-* There are endless possibilities, be creative ...
-Never stop learning!
+* Make a curriculum parsing our blog challenges and Bites of Py exercises,

-It all comes down to planning your resources and break them down into 100 digestible units.
+* It all comes down to planning your resources and break them down into 100 digestible units.

 As usual, this is a challenge that came about wanting to _scratch our own itch_.
 Lack ideas?
-Remember there is always something we can enhance or automate and with that sharpening our coding skills!
+Remember there is always something you can enhance or automate for yourself or somebody else, and by doing so sharpening your coding skills!

 ### Be featured